 You might find that these rules – or the freedom to bend them – will keep you from going from green to brown when life gets crazy-busy.

-If all else fails and you find yourself succumbing to green guilt, try our ultimate coping technique… a hot bath with essential oils, a pomegranate martini, and a check made out to the Sierra Club Foundation.
+If all else fails and you find yourself succumbing to green guilt, try our ultimate coping technique… a warm bath, pomegranate martini, and a donation to your local CSA or environmental charity.